CodeYourFuture/curriculum/common-content/en/module/piscine/development/index.md

 +++

 This time is set aside for you to work together as a team to make progress on your project.

+Remember: At your interview, you may be asked about _any_ code in your project, not just the code you wrote.
+You need to understand and be able to explain the code your team mates wrote.
+Make sure you read their code, review it, and talk to them about it.

 Here are some strategies to help you work effectively together:

 <details>
 <summary>